aklump/dompdf-fonts/README.md

 ## Run the importer

-1. Run `php import.php` to process your fonts.
+1. Run `php vendor/bin/import.php path/to/dompdf-fonts.config.yml` to process your fonts.
 2. Inspect to make sure your output directory contains the necessary files.

 ## Use with Dompdf instances